-A New Study from SugarCRM Underscores the Urgency for Sales and Marketing Leaders to Act Decisively to Combat ‘The Great Customer Resignation’
+New Study from SugarCRM Underscores the Urgency for Sales and Marketing Leaders to Act Decisively to Combat Customer Churn

-These and more insights were revealed today in new research from SugarCRM, based on a survey of 1,600 global sales and marketing professionals.
+Sixteen hundred global sales and marketing professionals, including 400 in the UK, were interviewed as part of Sugar’s latest report, titled The 2022 CRM Impact Report.
 The findings pinpoint organizational turbulence across the customer journey while highlighting the inadequacies of traditional CRM solutions that aren’t purpose-built to address today’s post-pandemic customer experience realities.

-Seventy-one percent of respondents suspect customers are leaving due to poor customer service or experience.
-Likely, this is why 70 percent of respondents said they need to do more to improve customer trust in their brand / organization and why 73 percent underscored the need to act on customer feedback for improved customer service and experience.
+Seventy-four percent of UK respondents suspect customers are leaving due to poor customer service or experience.
+This could explain why 70 percent of global respondents said they need to do more to improve customer trust in their brand / organization and why 73 percent underscored the need to act on customer feedback for improved customer service and experience.

-Over half – 55 percent – admit to not being able to identify customers at risk of leaving and 57 percent say they struggle to track customer churn rates effectively.
+Over half (58 percent) of UK respondents admit to not being able to identify customers at risk of leaving and 61 percent say they struggle to track customer churn rates effectively.

-While three-quarters of those polled say a consolidated view of customer information across the organization is critical to delivering optimal customer experiences, 56 percent say they are missing data to improve marketing campaigns and sales conversions.
-Additionally, one in four sales respondents believe they could miss a quota due to incomplete data across the customer lifecycle.
+While over three-quarters of those polled worldwide say a consolidated view of customer information across the organization is critical to delivering optimal customer experiences, 59 percent of UK respondents say they are missing data to improve marketing campaigns and sales conversions.
+Additionally, one in four sales respondents worldwide believe they could miss a quota due to incomplete data across the customer lifecycle.

 “Companies face a daunting scenario – struggling to fill the top of the funnel with qualified leads while losing customers at the bottom of the funnel,” said Craig Charlton, SugarCRM CEO.
 “A key contributor to losses on each side of this equation is a lack of data.
 Data fuels the actionable insights that sales, marketing, and service teams need to act decisively at every critical touchpoint – to drive high-definition customer experiences – and to reverse the Great Customer Resignation.”